-SAMLA aims to support the government, in line with UN sanctions and in accordance with the sanctions of individuals, institutions, and individuals, and even to support individuals and institutions implementing such sanctions.
-The law gives the government a lot of power to enforce these sanctions, and one of its powers is enforcement against human rights violations.
-The government also gained the power to introduce new legislation on money laundering and the detection and destruction of terrorist financing.
-Except for the laws of the UK government, it should continue to comply with international AML standards issued by the Financial Action Task Force (FATF).
+SAMLA aims to support the Government, in line with UN sanctions and the sanctions of individuals, institutions, and individuals, and even support individuals and institutions implementing such sanctions.
+The Law gives the Government a lot of power to enforce these sanctions, and one of its powers is enforcement against human rights violations.
+The Government also gained the power to introduce new legislation on money laundering and the detection and destruction of terrorist financing.
+Except for the UK government's laws, it should continue to comply with international AML standards issued by the Financial Action Task Force (FATF).

 The UK Government will not be able to set financial sanctions targets for the first time due to the powers granted by SAMLA.
-Due to these new provisions, the pressure on financial service providers is expected to increase by the government.
+Due to these new provisions, the Government's pressure on financial service providers is expected to increase.
 With the SAMLA law, the Government will be able to press the UK Overseas Territories, such as the Cayman Islands and the UK Virgin Islands, to create transparent public registries for beneficial owners of organizations in their jurisdiction.
 As a result, the UK's national financial crime framework is developing.
-If these public registers happen, they will challenge attractive tax havens for financial criminals who want to hide the fortunes of the UK Overseas Territory.
+If these public registers happen, they will challenge attractive tax havens for financial criminals who want to hide the UK Overseas Territory's fortunes.
 Some of SAMLA's broad powers to the Minister of Foreign Affairs and the Treasury include: Making efforts to prevent the spread and use of weapons and mass destruction materials, promoting the dignity of democracy and the rule of law, protection of civilians in conflict zones, etc.

 Request a demo and learn how Sanction Scanner protects your firm from the Financial Crimes.Request Demo